 Students continue hands-on skill development in manipulation techniques covered in previous classes and learn more advanced techniques as determined by the instructor.

-: WESTERN ANATOMY & PHYSIOLOGY 1
+: ANATOMY AND PHYSIOLOGY 1

-: ANATOMY & PHYSIOLOGY 2
+: ANATOMY AND PHYSIOLOGY 2

 : CLINIC SEMINAR 1 (ADVANCED DIAGNOSIS)